-1 Executive Summary
+1. Executive Summary

-The Target of Evaluation (TOE) is the product TCOS Passport Version 2.1 Release 1-BAC/P60D144 provided by T-Systems International GmbH, based on the hardware platform P60D144 by NXP.
-It is an electronic Passport Card (MRTD) representing a contactless smart card programmed according to the Technical Guideline TR-03110, Version 2.10 [13] and provides the authentication mechanisms Basic Access Control, Password Authenticated Connection Establishment (PACE) and Extended Access Control version 1.0 and 2.0 (including Chip Authentication and Terminal Authentication version 1 and version 2).
-Additionally it meets the requirements of the Technische Richtlinie TR-03116-2 [22] as part of the qualification for the use within electronic Passport card projects of the Federal Republic of Germany.
+The Target of Evaluation (TOE) is the product TCOS Passport Version 2.1 Release 2/ P60D144 provided by T-Systems International GmbH and based on the hardware platform P60D144 by NXP.
+It is an electronic Passport (MRTD) representing a contactless smart card programmed according to the Technical Guideline TR-03110, Version 2.10 [14] and provides the authentication mechanisms Basic Access Control, Password Authenticated Connection Establishment (PACE) and Extended Access Control version 1.0 and 2.0 (including Chip Authentication and Terminal Authentication version 1 and version 2).
+Additionally it meets the requirements of the Technische Richtlinie TR-03116-2 [16] as part of the qualification for the use within electronic Passport card projects of the Federal Republic of Germany.

-For CC evaluation the following applications of corresponding product are considered:
+For CC evaluation the following application of the corresponding product is considered:

-Passport Application (ePassport) containing the related user data as well as the data needed for authentication; with this application the TOE is intended to be used as a machine readable travel document (MRTD)
+• Passport Application (ePassport) containing the related user data (incl. biometric data) as well as the data needed for authentication (incl.
+MRZ); with this application the TOE is intended to be used as a machine readable travel document (MRTD)